openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step2.md

+***

-_This step doesn't require changes to the interactive environment, but feel free to explore._
+*This step doesn't require changes to the interactive environment, but feel free to explore.*

+***

 Now that we have demonstrated the Ansible k8s modules, we want to trigger this Ansible logic when a *Custom Resource* changes.
-The Ansible Operator uses a Watches file (`watches.yaml`), written in YAML, which holds the mapping between Custom Resources and Ansible Roles/Playbooks.
+The Ansible Operator uses a *Watches file*, written in YAML, which holds the mapping between Custom Resources and Ansible Roles/Playbooks.

-**NOTE**: It is incredibly important that the Ansible Roles/Playbooks packaged into an Ansible Operator are **_[idempotent](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-idempotency)_**, as these tasks will be executed frequently to ensure the application is in its proper state.
+**NOTE**: It is incredibly important that the Ansible Roles/Playbooks packaged into an Ansible Operator are **[idempotent](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-idempotency)**, as these tasks will be executed frequently to ensure the application is in its proper state.

 ## Structure of a *Watches file*